MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/fixed-assets/tasks/propose-fixed-asset-acquisitions.md

 ## Create an asset acquisition proposal

-Compplete the following steps to create an asset acquisition proposal.
+Complete the following steps to create an asset acquisition proposal.

 1. In the navigation pane, go to **Modules > Fixed assets > Journal entries > Fixed assets journal**.
 2. Select **New**.